 Trade and Investment

 As Australia's second largest market in the Middle East, Saudi Arabia is an important trading partner for Australia.
 In 2014, the total two-way merchandise and services trade totaled more than $3 billion.
-Of this two-way trade, Australia's merchandise exports to Saudi Arabia totaled $2.244 billion.
-Passenger motor vehicles were Australia’s largest commodity export to Saudi Arabia, worth $716 million in 2013-14.
-Other major exports were barley, beef and wheat.
+Of this two-way trade, Australia's merchandise exports to Saudi Arabia amounted to $2.263 billion.
+Passenger motor vehicles were Australia’s largest commodity export to Saudi Arabia, worth $748 million in 2014.
+Other major exports were beef, meat (excluding beef) and barley.

 Australia-Saudi business ties have expanded.
 The March 2013 Joint Ministerial Commission meeting saw the signing of a MoU between the Australia Saudi Business Council and the Council of Saudi Chambers of Commerce establishing the Australia Saudi Joint Business Council.
 The establishment of the Saudi-based chapter, the Saudi-Australian Business Council, was formally approved in July 2014.